brunoasm/matrix_condenser/README.md

 runGitHub("brunoasm/matrix_condenser")
 ```

-This app can take three kinds of input.

 ### Input file types

+This app can take three kinds of input:
-1. Occupancy Matrix.
+1. Occupancy Matrix
+2. VCF files
+3. `*.loci` output from ipyrad.

+### Occupancy Matrix
 This is a comma-separated text file with the following format:
  * First row containing locus names
    - **The names will be largely ignored, but this row must have the same number of columns as other rows!**